-There are a few overriding principles we try to live up to in designing and implementing SCons:
+There are a few overriding principles the SCons team tries to follow in the design and implementation.

 Correctness

 First and foremost, by default, SCons guarantees a correct build even if it means sacrificing performance a little.
 We strive to guarantee the build is correct regardless of how the software being built is structured, how it may have been written, or how unusual the tools are that build it.